Helping The Hurt Attorney Blog

 What is a Claims Adjuster?

-The typical duties that Insurance Adjusters have to accomplish when investigating a claim include:
+The typical duties that Insurance Adjusters have to accomplish during the claims process include:

 • Verifying that the Claimant has an active policy.